Xiong-Alex-GGC/WanderWorks/README.md

 ```
 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser
 ```
-Then go back toback-end and re-run
+Then go back to back-end and re-run
 ```
 nodemon app.js
 ```